Cheney Grove Road, PO Box 430, Fort Fairfield, ME 04742

 ReEnergy Fort Fairfield

-ReEnergy Fort Fairfield, located near the Canadian border in Fort Fairfield, ME, (approximately 11 miles from Presque Isle in Aroostook County), uses biomass as its primary fuel to produce approximately 260,000 MWh of electricity each year — enough to supply nearly 32,000 homes.
+ReEnergy Fort Fairfield, located near the Canadian border in Fort Fairfield, ME (Aroostook County), uses biomass to produce approximately 260,000 net megawatt-hours of electricity each year — enough to supply about 34,000 homes.
 At ReEnergy Fort Fairfield, steam that is produced is used to generate electricity, which is sold directly to customers such as electrical utilities.

 Plant rated: 37 MW gross biomass energy